binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/analysis/protein-family-classification/README.md

     - Looking at the FungalRV score distribution for the above five groups didn't show lower scores for the unmapped.
     - In _C. albicans_ and _S. cerevisiae_, the predicted adhesins belonging to orthogroups shared by 2 or 4 species have higher scores than those in species-specific orthogroups.
 Combined with the observation that these two species have higher number of predicted adhesins falling in species-specific orthogroups suggest to me that those ones are less trustworthy.
     - In all four species, the orthogroups with members in 3 species are the smallest in number and the adhesins in them tend to have the lowest scores.
 Knowing that the four species form two pairs of relatively closely related groups suggest to me that those orthogroups shared by 3 species are less trustworthy (haven't thought carefully about what may cause these).
-    - _C. glabrata_ has a lot of unmapped adhesin predictions, which have comparable FungalRV scores as the other groups, suggesting that this species may have evolved new adhesins since it diverged from _S. cerevisiae.
+    - _C. glabrata_ has a lot of unmapped adhesin predictions, which have comparable FungalRV scores as the other groups, suggesting that this species may have evolved new adhesins since it diverged from _S. cerevisiae_.
 - I'll leave the functional annotation for the top orthogroups to the other `orthomcl-gene-exploration.Rmd`.

 ## 2020-06-12 [HB] Observations based on the latest version of 'orthomcl-gene-exploration.Rmd'